kls2177/Climate-and-Geophysical-Data-Analysis/_sources/chapters/Week1a/goodpractice.md

 Before we jump in, here are a few best practices to keep in mind:

 - Visualize your data
-  - **always** look at your data before, during and after your analysis
+  - **ALWAYS** look at your data before, during and after your analysis

 - Hypothesize first, test second
   - statistics can support, but not replace, sound scientific hypotheses